Welcome to the City of Eureka, Missouri! Why is Eureka a great place to visit, live and do business?

 Tourism, Proximity to Recreational & Cultural Attractions

 Eureka is proud to be the home of Six Flags – St. Louis.
 This regional theme park draws between two and three million visitors to the community every year.
 Several quality campgrounds and hotels/motels are located within the City of Eureka and provide an outstanding base in which tourists can take in Six Flags as well as other area attractions.

-To the east of Eureka, visitors and residents can take in the Gateway Arch, tour the Anheuser-Busch brewery, see Grant’s Farm, or watch the Cardinals, Rams or Blues.
+To the east of Eureka, visitors and residents can take in the Gateway Arch, tour the Anheuser-Busch Brewery, see Grant’s Farm, or watch the St. Louis Cardinals, St. Louis Rams or St. Louis Blues.
 To the west, the well-known Shaw Nature Reserve is located just a few miles down I-44 near Gray Summit, Missouri.
 If you want to take a day-long float trip on the Meramec River, many outfitters are within easy driving distance down I-44.
 If you want to take in the Missouri Wine Country, the wineries of Washington, New Haven, & Hermann, Missouri are all within easy driving distance.
 Just north of Eureka, snow skiing is available at Hidden Valley.
 For golfers, several of the best courses in the St. Louis area are located a short distance to the north, east and south of the City.

 Looking for parks?
 In addition to several City parks, Eureka is surrounded by outstanding public parks that give the outdoor enthusiast a variety of options.
 Route 66 State Park lies adjacent to the City as does Greensfelder County Park .
 Rockwoods Range, Rockwoods Reservation and the Forest 44 Conservation areas (Missouri Department of Conservation), in addition to Edmund A. Babler State Park, West Tyson County Park, Lone Elk County Park are all nearby.